A-League Men: Regular season

 The regular season runs mainly during the Australian summer, from early October to April of the following year.
-The competition consists of 26 rounds, with each team playing every other team two or three times.
+As of the 2024–25 season, due to the introduction of Auckland FC and an odd number of teams, the competition consists of 29 rounds, with each team playing every other team two or three times, playing 26 games total.
+Each team will play 24 home and away fixtures, plus two additional third matches (one of which in Unite Round).
+Additionally, each team will have three byes.
 The teams allotted two home matches against an opponent in one season are allotted one home match against that opponent in the following season.
 Each match sees the winning team awarded three competition points, with one point each for a draw.
 The club at the top of this ladder is crowned A-League Premiers, and since the 2005–06 season has been entered into the AFC Champions League.
 The Premier is presented with a trophy known as the Premier's Plate.

 At the completion of the regular season the top six placed teams on the league table progress to the finals series.
 The position of each team is determined by the highest number of points accumulated during the regular season.
 If two or more teams are level on points, the following criteria are applied in order until one of the teams can be determined as the higher ranked: